furkantopal/furkantopal/README.md

 - Monorepos
 - Agile, Scrum

-Feel free to connect and let's geek out about tech! 💻✨
+Feel free to connect and let's talk out about tech! 💻✨